peranakanfrancis/gridsome-forestry-starter/projects/3d-graff.md

 ### What our customers say about this

 > _"Before that, I never eat tom yum coz I think it is too spicy until one day my friend forced me to try and I remembered it was in your father's restaurant.
 After that, I tried a lot of tom yum in different place but I'm still prefer yours.
-Thank god that I can buy your tom yum paste and make myself at home now.
+Thank goodness that I can buy your tom yum paste and make myself at home now.
 It is recommend to everyone else who likes to eat the fantastic taste of Thailand tom yum."_ - Zeon Wong, Penang